 Other Species of Monkfish

 There is actually a second species of monkfish lived in UK waters – Lophius budegassa.
 This second species is very similar apart from the fact that it has fewer spines in the second dorsal fin, different coloured pelvic fins, and darker skin on the belly which leads to this sub-species nickname of the Black Bellied Monkfish.
 This species behaves and feeds in the same way as the more common monkfish.
 There are five other extant species of monkfish which are not found in UK waters such as Lophiodes caulinaris which is found in the Pacific Ocean along the North and South American coasts and Lophius americanus which is native to the eastern coast of the United States.
 As described below the angel shark was previously referred to as monkfish – see Name Confusion section below.

 Monkfish move into even deeper water to breed, seeking out places which are at least several hundred metres deep, usually at some point during the spring or early summer.
 The eggs float on the surface in ribbons of jelly and once hatched the larval monkfish live in mid-water, moving down to live on the seabed when they are around one year old and beginning to resemble the adult monkfish.

 The vast majority of monkfish are around three feet long, with ones up to four or five long being considered large.
 However, like most fish species the monkfish has terminal growth, meaning that they continue to grow throughout their entire lives.
 This means that if monkfish avoid being caught by commercial vessels they can reach very large sizes indeed.
 The biggest monkfish ever recorded was substantially larger than this.
 It was caught off the coast of Norway in January 2012 and weighed 250lbs.

-Commercial Value and Reputation as a Table Fish
+Commercial Value and Reputation as a Food Fish